yuanc3/DATE/README.md

 ![Image](asserts/tim.jpg)

 ## 📢 News
-* [2025.09.19] 🔥🔥🔥🔥🔥 DATE was rejected by NeurIPS25 due to a reviewer who knows nothing about video understanding.(Jesus🙏)
+* [2025.09.19] 🔥🔥🔥🔥🔥 DATE was rejected by NeurIPS25 due to the only negetive reviewer who knows nothing about video understanding and change score from 3 to 2.
+(Jesus🙏)
 * [2025.09.12] 🔥🔥🔥 Paper is available on [Arxiv](http://arxiv.org/abs/2509.09263)!

 ## 🚀 How to use TIM?